 So, remember, don't get comfortable with your website and think that you will always see the same results from your traffic.
 Make sure you spend a bit of time every few months giving it a little bit of an update.
 But most of all, make sure that it evolves with you as your your company grows!

 I'd love to hear what you think.
 Do you feel like you have fallen into the trap of not keeping your site up to date?
-Let me know.
+Get in contact with me and let me know.